serokell/blog-posts/Alex and Happy Part 1/article.md

 ### Regex and regex macros

-Alex uses regular expressions to match lexemes, so we will use them to recognize the various lexemes that should be available in our grammar.
+Alex uses regular expressions to match lexemes, so we will use them to recognize the various lexemes in our language.
 Let's start with a simple one: identifiers.
 We are free to choose the specification for identifiers, but let's use the following: